 The Benefits of Volunteering

 From gaining confidence to being independent, volunteering goes a long way towards boosting your career.
-We speak to Amna J. Al Rumaihi, Operations Officer at Qatar Career Development Center, who tells us about the impact volunteering has had on her life and career.
+We speak to Amna J. Al-Rumaihi, Strategy & Performance Officer at Qatar Career Development Center, who tells us about the impact volunteering has had on her life and career.

-Al Rumaihi, who volunteered for several charitable organizations such as the UNCTAD XIII United Nations Conference on Trade and Development, IPC Athletics World Championships, Doha and the Doha Film Festival (in which she was recognized as the Best Volunteer), said that her volunteering experience has gone a long way towards helping her in her current role as an Operations Officer.
+Amna J. Al-Rumaihi, who volunteered for several charitable organizations such as the UNCTAD XIII United Nations Conference on Trade and Development, IPC Athletics World Championships, Doha and the Doha Film Festival (in which she was recognized as the Best Volunteer), said that her volunteering experience has gone a long way towards helping her in her current role as a Strategy & Performance Officer.

 In this interview, she speaks to us about her experience, and the rewards of volunteer work.